incusdata/py1st/README.md

  * [**Command-Line Shell**][w-cli] — Unix-like command-line [shells][w-shell-cli] share common characteristics, which is not exactly replicated in the legacy [Command Prompt][w-cmd] or the portable [PowerShell 7][w-pwsh7] (also known as PowerShell Core, and not to be confused with legacy ‘Windows PowerShell’).
 Nevertheless, all support commands that can be performed without a mouse, including managing files and directories, editing and running Python programs (scripts).

  * [**Code Editor**][w-code-edit] — Although technically any text editor will do, an editor that has Python support would be better.
 If you have no particular preference, we suggest [Visual Studio Code][w-vscode] (**code**), which we shall call VSCode from now on.
-It has nothing in common with the Visual Studio IDE, apart from the name and the author.
+It has nothing in common with the Visual Studio IDE, apart from the name and the vendor.

 Presumably you also realise that access to a Python [interpreter][p-dl] would be somewhat useful.
 You do not necessarily have to install Python to learn Python — several [online][iwp-opiair] options allow for Python code input, and showing results of computations; requiring only a browser.